Grokzen/pykwalify/README.md

 The schema used in this library: http://www.kuwata-lab.com/kwalify/ruby/users-guide.01.html#schema

 ## How to install

 Note: It is recomended allways to use a virtual-enviroment when using pyKwalify

-1. Download
+1. Download a tar.gz release from https://github.com/Grokzen/pykwalify/releases
 2. Run "pip install pykwalify-x.y.z.tar.gz"
-3. To use pykwalify run "pykwalify" in your terminal
+3. Run "pykwalify --help" in your terminal

 ## Build from source

 1. Clone the repo
 2. Run "make sdist"
-3. To install run "pip install dist/pykwalify-x.x.x.tar.gz"
+3. Install with "pip install dist/pykwalify-x.y.z.tar.gz"

 ## Install from source

 1. Clone the repo
-2. Run "make install"
+2. Run "make install" or "python setup.py install"

 ## pyKwalify python dependencies

  - docopt 0.6.1
  - PyYaml 3.11

 ## Supported python version